Mark Cavendish: 2017

-After not winning any stages in his opening race, the 2017 Dubai Tour, he won the opening stage of the third event of the 2017 UCI World Tour, the Abu Dhabi Tour.
-In April, he was diagnosed with Epstein–Barr virus, preventing him from racing until the 2017 British National Championships.
-In a 2021 interview, Cavendish stated that his health was compromised by being told by doctors that he was fit to train again when Epstein-Barr was still in his system, leading to him reducing his intake of food to make his racing weight and eventually to a deterioration in his mental health and clinical depression.
+After not winning any stages in his opening race, the Dubai Tour, he won the opening stage of the third event of the UCI World Tour, the Abu Dhabi Tour.
+In April, he was diagnosed with Epstein–Barr virus, preventing him from racing until mid-June.
+In a 2021 interview, Cavendish stated that his health was compromised by being told by doctors that he was fit to train again when Epstein–Barr was still in his system, leading to him reducing his intake of food to make his racing weight and eventually to a deterioration in his mental health and clinical depression.

-Cavendish was back to form by the 2017 Tour de France, but reigning World Champion Peter Sagan reportedly forced Cavendish into the barriers in the final sprint at the finish of stage four.
-Cavendish suffered a fractured shoulder blade, after landing on his right shoulder which he had dislocated three years earlier and withdrew from the race.
+Cavendish was back to form by the Tour de France, where he was involved in an incident with reigning World Champion Peter Sagan during the finish of stage four which resulted in Cavendish crashing into the barriers.
+He suffered a fractured shoulder blade, after landing on his right shoulder which he had dislocated three years earlier and withdrew from the race.
 Sagan was later disqualified as it appeared he had struck Cavendish with an elbow.
-In response, Cavendish said he was friendly with Sagan but he wasn't "a fan of him putting his elbow in".
+In response, Cavendish said he was friendly with Sagan but he was not "a fan of him putting his elbow in".
 Rob Hayles, a former professional cyclist, said Cavendish was already heading into the barriers before Sagan put his elbow out.
 He also claimed no contact occurred between the two cyclists.
 Others shared Hayles' opinion, stating it was more Cavendish's fault for attempting to squeeze through a small gap than Sagan's.
-Race officials, however, said Sagan "endangered some of his colleagues seriously" in the sprint.
+Race officials said Sagan "endangered some of his colleagues seriously" in the sprint.
+After a low-key return to the roads at September's Tour of Britain, Cavendish rode in the Six Days of London, finishing second overall with Peter Kennaugh.

-Cavendish returned to race at the madison in the Six Day London.
-Following Bradley Wiggins' retirement, he teamed up with Peter Kennaugh, and finished second overall.